-Without having a wide knowledge base about carbohydrates, how they work, and when you should incorporate them into your diet, it can be extremely confusing to know if you should take a carb supplement, post workout.
+Without having a wide knowledge base about carbohydrates, how they work, and when you should incorporate them into your diet, it can be extremely confusing to know if you should take a carb supplement, post-workout.
 Carbohydrates have been vilified and on the macro chopping block, since popular dieting trends such as Keto support high fat and protein intake.
-With an overwhelming majority of “instagram experts” who also support the low or no carb dieting approach, it just adds to the confusion of knowing whether or not you should take a carb supplement.
+With an overwhelming majority of “Instagram experts” who also support the low or no carb dieting approach, it just adds to the confusion of knowing whether or not you should take a carb supplement.
 But, carbohydrates are amongst the most important macronutrient you can include in your diet, for proper brain function, energy, and post-workout recovery.
-With that said, we’re going to find out, if you should be taking a carb supplement, and if post workout carbs are right for you.
+With that said, we’re going to find out, if you should be taking a carb supplement, and if post-workout carbs are right for you.

 What Are Carbohydrates?

 Carbohydrates are composed of fiber, sugar, and starches.
 Carbohydrates provide the fast-acting energy through glycogen that your body needs to optimal brain and body function.
-The reason why carbohydrates have such a bad reputation, (amongst those trying to lose weight and general weight loss diets) is that dependent upon what type of carbohydrate you eat, they can contribute to raising your blood glucose (sugar) level, and attribute to creating more body fat.
+The reason why carbohydrates have such a bad reputation, (amongst those trying to lose weight and general weight-loss diets) is that depending upon what type of carbohydrate you eat, they can contribute to raising your blood glucose (sugar) level, and attribute to creating more body fat.
 However, that depends on whether or not the carbohydrates you’re eating are simple or complex.

 What Is The Difference Between Simple And Complex Carbohydrates?

 SIMPLE CARBS are composed of sugars and can be broken down into two distinct categories– glucose and fructose.
-Glucose acts as your brains main energy source and is also known as the sugar in your blood.
+Glucose acts as your brain's main energy source and is also known as the sugar in your blood.
 When you eat foods that are primarily composed of simple carbohydrates your blood sugar rises and your body secretes insulin.
 The insulin then directs your body to store the glucose in your muscle and liver as glycogen, with excess glucose being stored as body fat.
 Convenient packaged foods and baked goods, such as pop-tarts, cereal, pasta, and white bread are types of simple carbohydrates and usually rank high on the Glycemic Index.

 The Glycemic Index (GI) is a relative ranking of carbohydrate in foods according to how they affect blood glucose levels.
 Carbohydrates with a low GI value (55 or less) are more slowly digested, absorbed and metabolized and cause a lower and slower rise in blood glucose and, therefore insulin levels.
 Foods with a high GI are those which are rapidly digested, absorbed and metabolized and result in marked fluctuations in blood sugar (glucose) levels.
 Low GI carbohydrates – the ones that produce smaller fluctuations in your blood glucose and insulin levels – are one of the secrets to long-term health, reducing your risk of type 2 diabetes and heart disease.
 It is also one of the keys to maintaining weight loss [R].

 Fructose is a naturally occurring sugar found in fruit and is also an additive to processed foods.
-Fructose doesn’t spike your blood sugar levels, however if your glycogen stores are full, additional fructose will turn into body fat as well.
+Fructose doesn’t spike your blood sugar levels, however, if your glycogen stores are full, additional fructose will turn into body fat as well.